aromeni/frameworks_and_languages_module/technical_report.md

 The prototype/framework-less implementation provides granular control but struggles with maintainability, scalability, and security.
 Manual DOM manipulations, unstructured state management, and poor request handling raise bug and vulnerability risk.
 Lack of established patterns and features makes a codebase hard to extend and adapt to complex needs.

 - Suggested Direction - Frameworks:
-Adopting a web framework like React for the client-side and Express.js or Flask for the server-side is recommended.
-Frameworks offer structured approaches to state management, component-based architectures, and efficient request handling.
-They come with built-in security features, community support, and extensive libraries, significantly enhancing development speed, application performance, and maintainability.
-These frameworks streamline building complex, scalable, and secure web applications, aligning with modern web development best practices.
+Using frameworks like React for the client-side and Express.js or Flask for the server-side is highly recommended.
+They provide organized state management, component-based structures, and optimized request processing, community support, along with robust security and rich libraries.
+This accelerates development and ensures maintainable, high-performing applications that adhere to modern standards.